russelljjarvis/MoNELoihiReport/tutorials/headLessTut2.md

 References, quotes, and appendices are not part of the word count.
 Length: 1200 words.
 You can include screenshots from todays Intel ssh experience, you can also paste BASH commands and Python code directly into markdown cells.

-Note that today's tutorial is the easier of the two tutorials, but the technical skills taught today are the foundation for next Week's tutorial.
+Note that today's tutorial is the harder of the two tutorials, but the technical skills taught today are the foundation for next Week's tutorial.

 <summary>